 In these moments, we as parents have an opportunity to repair not only the hurt we caused our own child, but also the hurt we experienced as a child.

 For those who grew up in families that were less than ideal, sounding like your mom can be a reminder that you are repeating an unhealthy pattern and may feel scary or disconcerting.
 Family patterns will be repeated from one generation to the next without a conscious awareness of the impact that your ubringing had on you.

 Often, we will make promises to ourselves that we will never allow our child experience what we did as a child.
 However, without doing your own healing, you will likely go to the opposite extreme which is just as unhealthy.
 6 Ways To Know You've Met Your Prince Charming

 I once worked with a mom who talked about how her mother played favorites and she was clearly the least favored of her sister, brother and herself.
 She swore to herself that her children would never feel like the "unfavored" child and she was committed to treating her two daughters, in particular, equally.
-28 Dos & Don'ts Of Divorced Parenting
+The 28 'Golden Rules' Of Divorced Parenting

 The problem here was that she was feeling exhausted trying to make sure neither of her daughters felt cheated and the sibling rivalry between her daughters was over the top.
 She also reported that neither of her girls seemed to acknowledge her efforts to treat them equally but instead made every effort to point out any failure on her or her husbands part for giving one something that the other didn't get.

 Her intention was actually back-firing.
 The opposite of this scenario is one I see regularly in my practice as well, where a child is being treated as the unfavored child but the parent(s) are blind to it.